nwsw/nwcplugin-api/api/nwcdraw.md

 ------------------
 **nwcdraw.beginPath**()

 This starts a new figure which should be captured as a new path.
-While rendering into a path, only the line, curve, bezier, and ellipse functions should be used.
-When the figure has been constucted, you should use **endPath** to close and render the path.
+While rendering into a path, only the line, curve, bezier, rectangle, roundRect and ellipse functions should be used.
+When the figure has been constructed, you should use **endPath** to close and render the path.

 The following will create and fill a rectangle: